 HEALTH AND LICENSURE REQUIREMENTS

-In addition to the State College immunization requirements, students are required to be immunized for Hepatitis B, annual influenza.
+In addition to the State College immunization requirements, students are required to be immunized for tetanus, hepatitis B, Covid-19, and annual influenza.
 Students will receive a packet of information at the time of acceptance into Tunxis Community College Dental Hygiene Program.

 CRIMINAL BACKGROUND CHECKS